connorlubsen/connorlubsen.github.io/index.md

 ---
 <img src="/assets/tetons.jpeg" alt="AxamerLizum" />

 I am a Ph.D. student in Economics at the [University of Wyoming](https://www.uwyo.edu), where I am expected to graduate in May 2028.
-My research focuses on using experimental methods to study topics in environmental economics, collective action problems, and individual decision making under risk.
+My research focuses on using experimental methods to study topics in environmental economics, collective action problems, and individual decision making under risk and uncertainty.

+I recieved my Masters of Science (M.S.) in Economics from the [University of Wyoming](https://www.uwyo.edu) in December of 2025.
 I received my two Bachelor's degrees in Economics (B.S.B.A) and Risk Management & Insurance (B.S.B.A.) from [Appalachian State University](https://www.appstate.edu), where I graduated Magna Cum Laude in December 2021.

 You can contact me at [clubsen@uwyo.edu](mailto:clubsen@uwyo.edu).